How to Set up Automatic Updates on Fedora Linux

 Take a look at the “upgrade_type” option.
 Here you have two choices: “default” and “security.”
 Let me explain the difference between them.

-By using the “default,” all packages are updated.
+Using the “default” option updates all packages.
 However, this can be risky if some of your applications are sensitive to updates.
 So you could change it to apply only security updates by replacing the “default” value with “security.”

-Nevertheless, if you use Fedora mainly as your desktop system, my recommendation is to stick with the “default” option.
+Nevertheless, if you use Fedora primarily as your desktop system, I recommend sticking with the “default” option.

 Next, ensure the “apply_updates” option is set to “yes.”
-By default, its value is “no.” Otherwise, the dnf-automatic service will only download but not install available updates.
+By default, its value is “no.” Otherwise, the dnf-automatic service will only download, not install, available updates.

 So far, so good.
 In the next step, you will configure the dnf-automatic.timer service according to your needs.